captam3rica/gitNotes/Learning/PluralSite/70-695/deploy_windows_devices_zero_touch.md

 **Task Sequences**

 - name, boot image to use, browse for image package and select wim
-- Partition adn format the target computer
+- Partition and format the target computer
 - Licensing information (optional)
 - Enable to local admin and specify credentials
 - Join Domain or Work Group